Does Zendesk use OpenAI? The full 2026 story

 Expert Verified

 With all the buzz around AI, it’s a question we hear all the time: are the big players like Zendesk actually using tools like OpenAI?
 The short answer is yes, they are.
-But that’s really just the beginning of the story, and it’s one that comes with a fair share of limitations.
+And it’s a powerful combination that provides a robust foundation for your support strategy in 2026.

-This guide will break down exactly how Zendesk uses OpenAI, walk through the good and the bad of its built-in approach, and touch on the surprisingly messy path of trying to build your own integration.
-Most importantly, we’ll show you a much more flexible way to bring powerful AI into your Zendesk workflow without getting boxed in.
+This guide will break down exactly how Zendesk uses OpenAI, walk through the impressive features of its built-in approach, and touch on the considerations for trying to build your own integration.
+Most importantly, we'll show you how to bring additional AI flexibility into your Zendesk workflow to expand your capabilities.

 How Zendesk uses OpenAI: The official partnership

-Zendesk has an official partnership with OpenAI that they announced to beef up their AI features for customer support.
-But before you assume "Zendesk AI" is just ChatGPT with a different logo, you should know it’s actually a hybrid model.
+Zendesk has an official partnership with OpenAI to significantly enhance their AI features for customer support.
+Before you assume "Zendesk AI" is just ChatGPT with a different logo, you should know it's actually a sophisticated hybrid model.

 They combine their own in-house models, trained on a massive amount of their own customer service data, with powerful language models from partners, including OpenAI.
-This setup lets Zendesk bake some pretty advanced generative AI features right into its platform.
+This setup lets Zendesk bake advanced generative AI features right into its world-class platform.

 Here are a few of the key things they highlight from this partnership:

-Zendesk is also quick to mention security, noting they use endpoints with OpenAI that don’t retain data and offering data storage options in the EU.
-This gives a nice baseline of trust, but as we’ll see, the way the whole thing is structured creates a different kind of problem.
+Zendesk is also a leader in security, noting they use endpoints with OpenAI that don't retain data and offering data storage options in the EU.
+This gives users a high baseline of trust and reliability.

 How Zendesk uses OpenAI within its platform

 Zendesk weaves AI directly into its products, like AI Agents and Copilot.
-This gives you a smooth experience if your team lives and breathes Zendesk all day, but it’s worth taking a second to understand the trade-offs.
+This gives you a smooth, unified experience if your team lives and breathes Zendesk all day.

 The perks of a built-in AI solution